Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 Diagnosis

 The diagnostic process for pelvic organ prolapse will vary, based on the clinician you see and the tests he/she prefers to utilize.
-Gynecologists and primary care physicians can diagnose pelvic organ prolapse, but a POP specialist will provide greater potential for a more definitive diagnosis and successful treatment.
-Once diagnosed with POP, women are usually referred to a women’s health physio or a pelvic organ prolapse specialist, which are called Female Pelvic Medicine Reconstructive Surgeon (FPMRS), urogynecologists, or women’s health urologists.
-Additionally, some cosmetogynecologists treat pelvic organ prolapse.
-Every country varies regarding specialist sanctioning.
+Gynecologists, primary care physicians, and other fields of practice providing pelvic exams can diagnose pelvic organ prolapse, but rarely have sufficient curriculum provided to determine type of POP or degree of severity accurately.
+Once diagnosed with POP, women are usually referred to a women’s health physio or a pelvic organ prolapse specialist, which are called Female Pelvic Medicine Reconstructive Surgeons (urogynecologists), and can be either a gynecologist or urologist.
+A POP subspecialist surgeon will provide a more definitive diagnosis and outline a path to successful treatment.
+Additionally, some cosmetic gynecologists treat pelvic organ prolapse.
 These specialists will be able to advise patients about both surgical and non-surgical treatment options.
-A specialist will typically perform the POP pelvic exam, and additional tests that may be required are:
+A POP specialist will typically perform the POP pelvic exam, and additional tests that may be required are:

 • Digital rectal exam.